 Also known as Fan Shell, Great Silk Muscle, Oyster, Pacific Pen Shell, Pearl Oyster, Pen Shell, Sea Ham, Thorny Wing.

-Found on mixed soft bottom substrates partially buried in a vertical position amongst eelgrass flats and sandy patches of coral and rocky reefs.
+Found on mixed soft bottom substrates, partially buried in a vertical position, amongst eelgrass flats and sandy patches of coral and rocky reefs.
+This is a triangular shell with rows of small triangular spines (look like skin tags)

 They feed on plankton.